Xceptance/neodymium-library/README.md

         // test code
     }
 }

 ```
+Please be aware that Neodymium (starting at version 5.0.0) is using JUnit5.
+If you want to run your tests with JUnit4 Neodymium still supports this and you can have a look [here](https://github.com/Xceptance/neodymium-library/wiki/).

 If your project is already driven by Neodymium but you want to update to the latest version, please, check the [migration notes](https://github.com/Xceptance/neodymium-library/wiki/Migrate-to-Neodymium-5)